zachdini/betterspace_documentation/README.md

 This documentat is written for developers, data scientists and any stakeholder, willing to understand in details how the platform works.

 The developers working in any of the BetterSpace repos, are asked to agree to the following points:
+- Write your code with love and passion, someone (Alfredo ?), will read it.

-- Tasks will be agreed at the beginning of coding week, the product owner (Alfredo) will decide which tasks have priority and define a list of subtasks using Wrike (https://www.wrike.com/workspace.htm)
+- Tasks will be agreed all together at the beginning of coding week, the product owner (Alfredo) will decide which tasks have priority and define a list of subtasks using Wrike (https://www.wrike.com/workspace.htm)

 - Developers should also create subtasks with completion time to track progress.
 Ideally each subtask falls into a 2, 4 or maximum 8 hours length.